astropy/astropy-APEs/APE13.rst

 Common UCD1+ names for physical types
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As outlined above, the ``world_physical_type`` attribute should include straings that fullow the VO UCD1+ vocabulary for defining physical types.
+As outlined above, the ``world_axis_physical_types`` attribute should include strings that fullow the VO UCD1+ vocabulary for defining physical types.
 The `full UCD1+ vocabulary <http://www.ivoa.net/documents/latest/UCDlist.html>`_ includes a large number of options, but here we summarize some of the most common ones that will likely be used::